kocxyz/Launcher/README.md

 Platforms:
 - PC: Yes.
 - Console: No. Velan can't publish the client on console stores because the official release requires setting command line arguments to run the game.
 (This is one problem that this launcher tries to solve on PC.)
-- Linux / Steam Deck: Probably.
-At least one person has gotten the game and launcher working.
+- Linux / Steam Deck: Yes, but you need to install [wine](https://www.winehq.org/).

 Launcher features:
 - Download and launch the game.